 Andrew and I had to argue with our producer Darcy to bring the chorus of “ba-ba-ba”s up in the mix.
 “You don’t understand,” we explained, “we want it to sound like a roomful of off-key muppets.”
 Olin did the guitar solo, which is awesome.
 He also contributed the line, “Bok choy, you’ve come just in time.”
 Barb squeezed her baby Dylan into the microphone until he produced the crying sound that leads into the final chorus.

-There are no clowns in the music video, but that’s okay, the song isn’t really about clowns anyway.
-It was loosely inspired by the evil Ringmaster and his Circus of Crime in the old Marvel comic books.
 The video was filmed in the back room at Sig’s Place in Vonda, Saskatchewan.
 Here’s the story of how we made it.

 Dream of the descending satellite